Aishlia/league_analysis/README.md

 ### The goal of the program is to predict the outcome of a League of Legends match during the loading screen.

-Data is pulled from [op.gg](https://na.op.gg).
 Predictions are based on historical performances of certain team comps into other team comps with consideration to the player's ranks and the performance of various champions at various ranks.